 My day job is in R&D for a large manufacturer of optical fiber and fiber products, working on high powered fiber lasers.
 I have previously worked as a design engineer in the foundry equipment industry, and as a manufacturing engineer for a Fortune 500 HVAC manufacturer.
 I have a BS in aerospace engineering from Boston University and at one point started and gave up on a Master’s in optical science at the University of Arizona.

 I’m a self taught machinist and welder, and I’m interested in virtually all types of manufacturing.
-I’ve designed (and in many cases personally made) all kinds of parts, assemblies, and machines ranging from optical fiber fixtures a few hundred microns wide and weighing grams, to 70 ton induction furnaces.
-This blog is intended to be a repository for a lot of the moonlighting work I do, in order to give customers and anyone interested a sample of my work and perhaps a starting point for their next project.
+I’ve designed (and in many cases personally made) all kinds of parts, assemblies, and machines ranging from optical fiber fixtures a with features a few hundred microns wide and weighing grams, to 70 ton induction furnaces.
+This blog is intended to be a repository for all the work I do in my home shop, in order to give customers and anyone else interested a sample of my work and perhaps a starting point for their next project.